• Book by 13 February and save up to $400 30 March - 2 April 2026 (Sheraton Grand Sydney Hyde Park)

 • Streamlining approvals and incentivising exploration to boost domestic security and economic resilience

-• Examining the potential of and progress of the Cooper Basin JV with Santos
+• Examining the potential and progress of the Cooper Basin JV with Santos

 Speaker Speakers